If your business lives on the internet, you should know how to maximize business cybersecurity.

 It’s important to educate your teams about the following:

 - Handling cyberattacks and things related to cyber threats when they encounter them

 By training your employees in basic cybersecurity best practices, you can help keep your business safe from attack.

 2. Ensure your software is up to date

 One of the easiest ways hackers can breach your network is through outdated software.
 It has known security vulnerabilities that hackers can exploit to alter your operating systems.

 That’s why it’s important to keep software up to date, including your operating system, web browser, email client, and any other tools you use.
-You can install software that sets automatic updates, so you don’t have to do it manually.
+You can install software or outsource software that sets automatic updates, so you don’t have to do it manually.

 Note: Updates may be scheduled after business hours or at a more convenient time.
 It’s essential not to disregard update warnings since they address critical security flaws.